-Tonight’s world premiere of Han!, written and performed by Hyun Ju Baek, was staged at New York City’s La Mama theater and directed by Thomas Richards.
+Tonight was the world premiere of Han! by Theatre No Theatre at La MaMa.
+Written and performed by Hyun Ju Baek, it was directed by Thomas Richards.
 Richards visited the audience in the lobby before the performance to relay his excitement for the production and describe his provenance as a protegé of Jerzy Grotowski (1933-1999).
 Grotowski was a Polish theatre director and theoretician best known for his influential approach to experimental theatre, emphasizing actors’ physical and emotional training and a deep exploration of the human condition.

 As the dimmed lights raised, Baek appeared barefoot on stage in a flowered dress with three large white vertical panels and benches.
 Over the stage was set a digital display of English subtitles.
 In this solo show, Baek spoke and sang in Korean.